azzarelli/DeepLearning-Interface-Tuning/README.md

 # Viewer + DataProcessing for Various DeepLearning Models
+An interface for inference and automated dataset processing.

 Core Features:
 - Automate depth estimation over a large dataset
 - View and assess the model being interfaced
+- Save torch `.pth` with option for `fp16` for faster loading downstream

 Viewer Features:
 - Unified Drag & Zoom across all renders